What is cholesterol?

 How do I know if the recommendations are working?

-Within the first two months, either niacin or Sytrinol typically produce reductions in total cholesterol level of 50 to 75 mg/dl in patients with initial total cholesterol levels above 250 mg/dl.
-In cases in which the initial cholesterol level is above 300 mg/dl, I would recommend using both Sytrinol and niacin and it may take four to six months before cholesterol levels begin to reach recommended levels.
+Within the first two months, either niacin, berberine, or bergamot typically produce reductions in total cholesterol level of 50 to 75 mg/dl in patients with initial total cholesterol levels above 250 mg/dl.
+In cases in which the initial cholesterol level is above 300 mg/dl, I would recommend using both berberine and niacin (bergamot can be substituted).
+It may take four to six months before cholesterol levels begin to reach recommended levels, but levels should steadily drop.
 Once the cholesterol level is reduced below 200 mg/dl, reduce the dosage of the niacin by 50% and recheck levels after two months.
 If the cholesterol levels creep up above 200 mg/dl, raise the dosage back to the full recommendation.
-If the cholesterol level remains below 200 mg/dl, then withdraw the niacin completely and check the cholesterol levels in two months.
-Re-institute supplementation if levels creep up over 200 mg/dl.
-If they maintain below 200 mg/dl you may be able to discontinue the Sytrinol as well.
+If the cholesterol level remains below 200 mg/dl, then withdraw the niacin completely, but continue with the berberine and check the cholesterol levels in two months.
+Re-institute niacin supplementation if levels creep up over 200 mg/dl.
+If they maintain below 200 mg/dl you may be able to discontinue the berberine as well.